Oshkosh (NYSE:OSK) Issues FY 2021 Earnings Guidance

 Oshkosh (NYSE:OSK) updated its FY 2021 earnings guidance on Thursday.
 The company provided EPS guidance of $6.350-$6.500 for the period, compared to the Thomson Reuters consensus EPS estimate of $6.840.
 The company issued revenue guidance of -.

-The company also recently declared a quarterly dividend, which will be paid on Monday, August 30th.
-Investors of record on Monday, August 16th will be given a dividend of $0.33 per share.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, August 30th.
+Investors of record on Monday, August 16th will be paid a dividend of $0.33 per share.
+This represents a $1.32 annualized dividend and a yield of 1.10%.
 The ex-dividend date is Friday, August 13th.
-This represents a $1.32 annualized dividend and a dividend yield of 1.10%.
-Oshkosh’s dividend payout ratio is 26.72%.
+Oshkosh’s dividend payout ratio is presently 26.72%.

-In other Oshkosh news, VP R Scott Grennier sold 4,000 shares of the firm’s stock in a transaction that occurred on Monday, May 3rd.
+In related news, VP R Scott Grennier sold 4,000 shares of the company’s stock in a transaction that occurred on Monday, May 3rd.
 The shares were sold at an average price of $127.08, for a total value of $508,320.00.
-Following the sale, the vice president now owns 7,840 shares in the company, valued at $996,307.20.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Also, SVP Anupam Khare sold 3,866 shares of the firm’s stock in a transaction that occurred on Tuesday, May 4th.
-The shares were sold at an average price of $128.87, for a total transaction of $498,211.42.
-Following the completion of the sale, the senior vice president now owns 5,796 shares in the company, valued at approximately $746,930.52.
+Following the completion of the sale, the vice president now owns 7,840 shares in the company, valued at approximately $996,307.20.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, EVP John J. Bryant sold 16,941 shares of the company’s stock in a transaction that occurred on Wednesday, May 19th.
+The shares were sold at an average price of $132.14, for a total transaction of $2,238,583.74.
+Following the completion of the sale, the executive vice president now owns 11,770 shares of the company’s stock, valued at approximately $1,555,287.80.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 74,757 shares of company stock worth $9,805,046 in the last quarter.
-1.30% of the stock is currently owned by company insiders.
+Over the last three months, insiders have sold 74,757 shares of company stock valued at $9,805,046.
+Company insiders own 1.30% of the company’s stock.

 Oshkosh Company Profile